 Give Back Getaways, Ritz-Carlton, Dallas

 Guests at Ritz-Carlton hotels worldwide can volunteer with local organizations chosen by hotel employees through its Give Back Getaways program.
-The Ritz-Carlton, Dallas picked the North Texas Food Bank as its beneficiary.
+Texas ranks high whenit comes to hungry families, and The RitzCarlton, Dallas, picked as its beneficiary the North Texas Food Bank, which provided food for 37 million meals for Texans in 2009.
 I spent a morning in its bustling kitchen, mixing ingredients for chicken casseroles, some of the 10,000 hot meals prepared weekly here.
 Participants age 10 and older also can sort and box food in the food bank’s cavernous warehouse, and a full-day experience includes serving after-school meals.
 Volunteers receive snacks upon arrival at the Ritz-Carlton and a Food Bank T-shirt, but those rewards paled next to the idea that my help meant someone had a meal that day who might not have otherwise.

 Grand Hyatt San Antonio

 Grand Hyatt San Antonio offers a volunteer program called Destination Humane.
 Visit the city’s Humane Society, where you can play with dogs and cats, and post your “vacation” photos on the organization’s adoption website.

 Texas state parks rely heavily on volunteers, who provided nearly $7 million worth of labor in 2008.
 At Palo Duro Canyon State Park, Assistant Park Manager Nathan Londenberg schedules workdays to help maintain the extensive trail network.
 Volunteers don’t need any specific skills, and there’s work appropriate for teens and adults.
 The park staff posts a schedule for workdays on signs around the park and on its website.